adamsilver/fdpb/05-Multiple-Select.md

 - Without JS?
 Use buttons to reload the page with all selected.
 - With JS piggyback the button/link to not do a post back.
+- checkbox indeterminate state.

 ## Action buttons versus select box

+- Sometimes it's not just a button, sometimes it's a selection, like apply filter.
+But better to go to other page
+- other thing is, can have modes.
+Modes that say "browse mode" or "manage mode".
+Only show checkboxes when users wants to manage stuff.
+One thing per page principle type thing.

 This little gizmo has much to be discussed.